16 Characteristics Of Highly Toxic Parents

 This is something I wager we just don’t talk about enough because it’s frequently considered “in poor taste” to speak badly of one’s own parents.
-In some ways, parents are revered to the point where we flippantly make blanket statements like “all parents want the best for their children,” or, “they did the best they could.”
+In some ways, parents are revered to the point where we flippantly make blanket statements like “all parents want the best for their children” or “they did the best they could.”

 Sometimes, it’s true that the parents in question really did try their best or want the best for their kids.
 That’s not enough, however, to protect their children or give them the mental and emotional care they need.
 And sadly, lots of parents can fall into toxic habits with their kids without ever realizing there’s a problem.

 As with any other list of toxic traits, this one is not all-inclusive.
 And few people will exhibit all of these characteristics.
 It’s still worth talking about these traits because the stakes are so damn high.
-The children of toxic parents suffer — often even as adults.
-Toxic parenting can negatively impact every aspect of a child’s life.
+The children of toxic parents suffer ... often even as adults.
 They might grow up to select toxic partners or become a toxic partner (or parent) themselves.
 They may struggle with their sense of self-worth and mental health for as long as they live.
 Others may find themselves unable to feel fully alive.

-And while a person might be able to get away from a toxic friend, partner, or boss — often with some degree of difficulty — it’s even harder to escape the clutches of a toxic parent or guardian.
+And while a person might be able to get away from a toxic friend, partner, or boss — often with some degree of difficulty — it’s harder to escape the clutches of a toxic parent or guardian.

 1. They expect their kids to agree with them about (practically) everything.